ufoscout/jporm/readme.txt

       - use cache for find query

   - LOW priority:
+      - consider using smart batch to avoid out of memory (see http://viralpatel.net/blogs/batch-insert-in-java-jdbc/)
       - Auto identify properties named 'id' as bean id
       - Create Parent NameSolver (Decorator pattern here is a good choice)

+  - PERFORMANCE
+      - use batch update in SAVE query

 --------------------------------
  - Release 8.0.0 - 2014.xx.xx -